Case

 To decide if a support is reasonable and necessary for Mary, we think about the information she has given us against the NDIS funding criteria.

-For us to fund 2:1 support for Mary’s transfers and shared supports for Mary’s daily activities, we consider all of the information against the NDIS funding criteria.
-We look at whether the support:
+For us to fund 2-to-1 support for Mary’s transfers and shared supports for Mary’s daily activities, we look at all of the information against the NDIS funding criteria.

-• will help Mary pursue her goals to move to live with people closer to her own age
+• will help Mary pursue her goals to move in with people closer to her own age

 • will help Mary improve her social and work activities